CIS 2 Computers and the Internet in Society - Syllabus

 Welcome to CIS 2 - Computers and the Internet in Society.
 It is my pleasure to be your instructor in this course.

 I have been teaching part-time at De Anza since 2000.
-My business career has included positions in the education, technology and consulting.
+My business career has included work in the education, technology and consulting.
 I'm not just an online instructor - I have been an online student too.
 I have a M.S. in Education specializing in Online Teaching and Learning - all course work was online!
 When I'm not working, I enjoy traveling and sailing with my family.

 I look forward to meeting you - yes, you will get to know your instructor and classmates in this online class.
-By taking this course in the Distance Learning format, you be learning about Computers and Society using the technologies that are impacting society.
+By taking this course in the Distance Learning format, you will be learning about Computers and Society using the technologies that are impacting society.
 You will have to work hard and participate in class discussions.
 You will get to know your classmates.
-By the end of this course, you will have a better understanding of the impact that computers are having on society.
+By the end of this course, you will have a better understanding of the impact that computers and technology are having on society.
 This is a hands-on "learning by doing" course format.

 Web Site : http://faculty.deanza.edu/taylorvalerie